Carol Joyce Blumberg

-Carol Joyce Blumberg is an American statistician whose professional interests include survey methodology, design of experiments, and statistics education.
+Carol Joyce Blumberg (died 16 December 2023) was an American statistician whose professional interests included survey methodology, design of experiments, and statistics education.

 Education and career

 Blumberg earned bachelor's and master's degrees from the University of Michigan in 1972 and 1974 respectively.
 She earned a second master's degree at Michigan State University in 1981, and completed her Ph.D. there in 1982.

 Blumberg was a statistics professor at Winona State University from 1987 to 2006.

 After her retirement as a professor emerita at Winona State, she worked for the United States Department of Energy from 2006 to 2014.

 She was program chair for the Educational Statistics Special Interest Group (SIG) of the American Educational Research Association in 1999–2000, and president of SIG in 2000–2001.